 6. Copper Pod Tree – Yellow Flame Tree

 Scientific name: Peltophorum inermi

 Copper pod tree, which is native to Sri Lanka, also known as the Yellow flame tree in Sri Lanka.
 This deciduous tree grows approximately 10 meters up to height.
 This tree is very successful in the dry zone & flowers can be seen during the dry periods of the year.
 The copper pod is commonly grown as a roadside tree, but in present its comes to the home garden as a shading tree, because of its unique branching pattern with its spreading crown & abundance of bright yellow blooms.
-Leaves come in lush green & the flowers are bright yellow, 2.5–4 cm in diameter.
-Copper pod plants can be easily propagated by seeds & stumps also can be grown.
-Very suitable plants for shade
+Leaves come in lush green & the flowers are bright yellow, 2.5–4cm in diameter.
+Copper pod plants can be easily propagated by seeds & stumps can also be grown.
+This is a very suitable plant for shade.

 Scientific name: Calophyllum inophyllum

 Domba is a large, native tree with a compact crown, which best for use as a shading tree in your home garden.
 This tree grows up to 20 meters in height.
 Branching pattern of this tree is nearly whorled & Leaves are about 9-20 cm long & broadly elliptic with a rounded base and apex.
 It comes with fragrant white color flowers & yellowish fruits.
 Domba trees can be grown in both wet & dry zones, but especially in coastal areas.
 This can be used for the people who love to have a dark & shady spot in home gardens.